OffBroadway/flippydrive/_sources/installation.rst.txt

 .. warning::
     If you removed the front panel/controller board, time will be lost and you must set the clock.
 After setting the clock, power cycle the cube to proceed.

-Connect the gamecube to a display and power on the cube while holding X. It is safe to run the gamecube without a fan for quite some time.
+Connect the gamecube to a display and power on the cube while holding ``X``.
+It is safe to run the gamecube without a fan for quite some time.
 You should see the flippydrive bootloader, which means the install was successful!

 You may safely turn off the cube at any point during the update process with no risk of a brick.